stevemclaugh/pennsound-metadata/README.md

 - On the [GitHub page for this repo](https://github.com/stevemclaugh/pennsound-metadata), click `Clone or download,` then `Open in Desktop` to clone the repo to your local system.

-- Open `PennSound_metadata.csv` in LibreOffice and make sure your CSV settings match these:
+- Open `PennSound_metadata.csv` in LibreOffice and make sure your CSV import settings match these:

 <img src="img/LibreOffice_settings.png" width="500">